Senate votes to repeal Iraq War approval many see as mistake

 Supporters, including 18 Republican senators, say the repeal is crucial to prevent future abuses and to reinforce that Iraq is now a strategic partner of the United States.
 Opponents say the repeal could project weakness as the U.S. still faces conflict in the Middle East.

-“Our terrorist enemies aren’t sunsetting their war against us,” said Senate Republican leader Mitch McConnell, who is at home recovering from a fall earlier this month and missed the vote.
-“When we deploy our servicemembers in harm’s way, we need to supply them with all the support and legal authorities that we can.”
+"Our terrorist enemies aren't sunsetting their war against us," said Senate Republican leader Mitch McConnell, who is at home recovering from a fall this month and missed the vote.
+"When we deploy our service members in harm's way, we need to supply them with all the support and legal authorities that we can."

 Kaine and Todd Young, R-Ind., who led the effort together, have said they believe a strong bipartisan vote sends a powerful message to Americans who believe their voices should be heard on matters of war and peace.

-The Bush administration had drummed up support among members of Congress and the American public for invading Iraq by promoting what turned out to be false intelligence alleging Saddam had weapons of mass destruction.
-After the initial March 2003 invasion, American ground forces quickly discovered that the allegations of nuclear or chemical weapons programs were baseless.
+The Bush administration drummed up support among members of Congress and the American public for invading Iraq by promoting what turned out to be false intelligence alleging Saddam had weapons of mass destruction.

 The U.S. overthrow of Iraq's security forces precipitated a brutal sectarian fight and violent campaigns by Islamic extremist groups in Iraq.
 Car bombings, assassinations, torture and kidnapping became a part of daily life for years.